Akshit8/my-docker/README.md

 - **Go sdk**(Linux)
 - Any **Linux** distribution
 - **Docker** for linux<br><br>
-**Linux** is required because containers are practically a wrap around Linux technologies that we'll be looking next.
+**Linux** is required because containers are practically a wrap around Linux technologies that we'll be exploring next.

 ## Some Linux technologies
 - **Namespaces** - what an isolated process can see is defined and controlled by namespaces.
 It creates isolation by providing each process it's own pseudo environment.